snowmerak/spica/readme.md

 # Spica

-`spica` is a simple and lightweight architecture for GitOps.
+`spica` is a simple and lightweight architecture for DevOps.

 ## Blueprint